 Recommended – Pre Marriage Course

 3. Talk about expectations for having children

-One of the premarital counselling tips to remember is to talk about your expectations for having children.
+One of the premarital counseling tips to remember is to talk about your expectations for having children before getting married.
 Perhaps you have always longed to have several children, but your future spouse is determined to have only one, or even none.

 4. Don’t ignore warning bells

 If you hear any warning bells tinkling softly at the back of your mind, don’t ignore or push them aside, hoping that somehow it will all work out.
 It is better to investigate any pre-marital issues and see whether it is indeed something to be concerned about or not.

 5. Choose who you will listen to

-When family, friends and acquaintances hear that you are thinking of getting married, you may find that suddenly anyone and everyone has all kinds of marriage advice and premarital advice for you!
+When family, friends, and acquaintances hear that you are thinking of getting married you may find that suddenly anyone and everyone has all kinds of marriage advice and premarital advice for you!

 This can be quite overwhelming, especially from those who try to “scare” you with all the bad experiences they have had in the guise of giving premarital tips.

 It is important that you choose carefully who you listen to and who you will allow to be an influence in your life and in your marriage.
 In fact, this can be one of the things to discuss before marriage so that you and your partner remain on the same page.